-- A Interest compensates the lender for deferring consumption. - B The supply of funds available for lending increases with the interest rate. - C The demand for funds to borrow decreases with the interest rate. - D Interest is the cost that a borrower pays to consume immediately when resources are not currently available. - E Supply and demand curves do not change over time.
+- A Interest compensates the lender for deferring consumption. - B The supply of funds available for lending increases with the interest rate. - C The quantity of funds demanded by borrowers decreases as the interest rate increases. - D Interest is the cost that a borrower pays to consume immediately when resources are not currently available. - E Supply and demand curves do not change over time.